Virtual Users

 MCP Server

-Allows you to connect to a running MCP server1, which offers more flexibility.
-Use this when …
+✅Precondition: Requires you to connect to a running, external MCP server, which offers more flexibility.

 • …you already operate or connect to existing MCP servers.